Bud VanDeWege: University of Michigan

 As VanDeWege began his sixth season as head coach, his teams had finished in the bottom half of the Big Ten Conference every year, including two 10th-place finishes.
 The Michigan women's basketball team had not recorded a winning season in 18 years.
 VanDeWege then led the 1989–1990 team to a 20–10 record, the first 20-win season in program history and the first time the women's team had received an invitation to play in the NCAA Tournament.
 At the end of the season, VanDeWege was named Big Ten Coach of the Year for 1990.

 VanDeWege lost four of five starters to graduation after the 1989–1990 season, and his teams finished in ninth place in the Big Ten each of the next two seasons.
 VanDeWege resigned after the 1991–1992 season.
 His 93 career wins at Michigan made him the winningest head coach in Michigan women's basketball history until Sue Guevara recorded her 94th win in November 2001.
-He currently ranks second behind Guevara in career coaching wins with the program.
+He currently ranks third behind Guevara and Kim Barnes Arico in career coaching wins with the program.